timescale/docs/promscale/quick-start.md

 ### Application performance monitoring dashboards
 You can use Promscale for application/service performance monitoring using trace data.
-The Docker Compose tool includes some pre-configured dashboards for you to explore.
+The Docker Compose configuration includes some pre-configured dashboards for you to explore.

 #### Overview of services